Ckrenzer/wordle-solver/README.md

 # Next Steps

+SINCE LAST TIME
+: implement the functionality to take a user's guess and returned color pattern, filter down to the remaining guesses, and provide the words with the highest score.

 -   Fix simple_stringr.jl and only keep those functions that were used in the script.

 - Get app running without needing to read in data from a url.